russkev/opengl/README.md

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/russkev/opengl?include_prereleases)

-GL Engine is simple real time rendering engine built with C++ and OpenGL.
+GL Engine is a real time rendering engine built with C++ and OpenGL.
 The aim of the project is to get acquainted with OpenGL and use it to implement some advanced real time lighting features.